kitsamho/imdb_actor_graph/README.md

 The movie data and cast data were obtained by querying TMDB's API (which is free to use and has very user-friendly limits).

-While the code for querying the API is not included in this repository, if you would like access to this please feel free to reach out for further assistance.

 ## Data Formats
 The data is stored in pickled data frames, which are cached locally in the repository.
 This format was chosen as it